 - HPV prevention, and screening for HPV-associated cancers

-To build the capacity of researchers and community members to engage the community in the conduct of translational research to reduce cancer disparities, working in concert with the Linguistic and Cultural Responsiveness Shared Resource Core:
+To conduct community in translational research to reduce cancer disparities, working in concert with the Linguistic and Cultural Responsiveness Shared Resource Core:

 PCORE provides assistance to investigators from CCNY and MSKCC who are interested in developing and/or are currently engaged in community-based projects.

 Types of assistance offered include:

 - Identifying and establishing relationships with community partners

 - Defining the collaboration with community partners by creating goals, expectations, and outcomes for both groups